joedursun/pair_up/README.md

 Pair_Up is a tool to swap out vim and emacs config files easily.
 Typical use case is for people who pair with others and want to allow them to use their own setup.

+Warning:

+Backup your vim and emacs files before using this script.
+It should automatically backup your files before performing any actions, but it's possible for something to go wrong along the way.

 Usage:

 Assuming `$HOME/bin` is in your path -